ssbc/dev.scuttlebutt.nz/docs/rust/sunrise-choir.md

 // swNgjge1NbO3OzRP9gz43JMuu2IGRyJzoTVrZqp11a8=
 ```

 Alternatively, we can load or create a key that's saved in a file.
-These methods allow compatibility with keyfiles conforming to the Javascript implementation.
+These methods allow compatibility with keyfiles conforming to the JavaScript implementation.
 We'll call this identity **Benedict**.

 ```rust
 use ssb_keyfile::{Keypair, KeyFileError};